waniya-badar/AI-Based-Quoridor-Game/README.md

 - Integrated sound effects for moves, wins, and fence placements.

 #### Team Contributions:
-Waniya Badar 22k-4526 — Implemented the core game engine, AI player logic (BFS, DFS, A*), and turn-based logic.
+Waniya Badar 22k-4526 — Implemented the core game engine, AI player logic (BFS, A*), and turn-based logic.

 Alishba Hassan 22k-4333 — Designed and implemented the GUI using pygame, integrated sound effects, and managed user interactions.